Multi way decisions

 situations that look like this:

-Next, we'll focus on combining conditional expressions with and
+Next, we'll focus on combining conditional expressions with and, or, and

 that you might use in the real world,